The Presents Were Never from Santa aka: Strange Pond Woman

-In Metal Gear Solid 2, Fortune's ability to deflect all sorts of attacks is this.
-She believes that she has been 'cursed' with luck, allowing her to deflect any sort of attack away from her, but it is in fact the result of electromagnetic fields generated by a device controlled by Ocelot.
+Zig-zagged in Metal Gear Solid 2.
+Fortune's believes that she has been 'cursed' with luck, allowing her to deflect any sort of attack away from her, but it is in fact the result of electromagnetic fields generated by a device controlled by Ocelot.
 He later disables it so she can be killed, but as she lays dying, she somehow manages to deflect several missiles away from Raiden, Snake, and Solidus.

 The first episode of the web animation Doraleus And Associates deals with a strange (emphasis on "strange") pond lady (actually called "Lady of the Lake") who guarded the ZephyrBlade in waiting for The Chosen One to wield.
 She handed out increasingly random things like a tiny dagger, a biscuit and a branch, and asked Doraleus to use it them to fight an incredibly deadly beast hidden in the darkness, until Doraleus got fed up and left.
 Later on, it turns out that while she's clearly insane, the branch really was the Zephyr Blade!

 The Order of the Stick features an Angel "of pure Law and Good" which clears the heroes' names, making them innocent of a very serious crime in the eyes of an order of Paladins.
 However, the trial is just a Sham Ceremony, and the "angel" is just a manipulative ghost disguised as an angel.